varunoberoi/deepstream.io-website-old/pages/tutorials/deepstream-polymer.md

     </tbody>
 </table>

-The beauty of using polymer is that we can build an entire data-sync application without a line of javascript!
-Let's look at the building blocks we can use to get deepstream working with polymer.
+The beauty of using polymer is that you can build an entire data-sync application without a line of javascript!
+Let's look at the building blocks you can use to get deepstream working with polymer.

-Before we start, please start a deepstream server to test across multiple browsers.
+Before you start, please start a deepstream server to test across multiple browsers.
 You can look at the [getting started tutorial](getting-started.html) to get you up to date in no time.

 #### Connectivity

 The first thing you'll need to do is to create a connection to deepstream.
-This can be done by simply adding in a `ds-connection` element.
+This can be accomplished by simply adding in a `ds-connection` element.
 What this does is create a connection to deepstream based on the `url` you provided and exposes the [connection state](../docs/connection_states.html) and deepstream instance.

 ```html
 <ds-connection